Slavery in China: Medieval

+The period of division from the Jin to the Sui dynasties, Due to years of poor harvests, the influx of foreign tribes, and the resulting wars, The number of slaves exploded.
+They became a class and were called "jianmin (贱民)", The word literally means "inferior person".
+As stated in The commentary of Tang Code: “Slaves and inferior people are legally equivalent to livestock products”, They always had a low social status, and even if they were deliberately murdered, the perpetrators received only a year in prison, and were punished even when they reported the crimes of their lords.
+However, when the stable period comes, perhaps because the increase in the number of slaves slowed down again, the penalties for crimes against them became harsh again.
+For example, the famous Tang dynasty female poet Yu Xuanji was publicly executed for murdering her own slave.

-Tang law forbade enslaving free people, but allowed enslavement of criminals, foreigners, and orphans.
+The law of the Tang dynasty forbade enslaving free people, but allowed enslavement of criminals, foreigners, and orphans.
 Free people could however willingly sell themselves.
-The primary source of slaves was southern tribes, and young slave girls were the most desired.
-Although various officials such as Kong Kui, the governor of Guangdong, banned the practice, the trade continued.
-Other peoples sold to Chinese included Turk, Persian and Korean women, who were sought after by the wealthy.
-The slave girls of Yue were eroticized in Tang dynasty poem 越婢脂肉滑.
-The term Yue(越) referred to southern China.
+The primary source of slaves was southern tribes were the most desired.
+Although various officials such as Kong Kui, the Jiedushi of Lingnan, banned the practice, the trade continued.
+The female slaves from Yue(ancient tribe in the area of Guangdong) were eroticized in a poem by Tang dynasty literary person Yuan Zhen.

 Chan and Zen Buddhist monastic slavery grew in the Tang dynasty as monasteries became increasingly wealthy and acquired more land.
 Monks were not generally required to work the fields they owned, with cultivation of farmland left in the hands of free laymen employed by the temples and temple slaves, although temple slaves were a far more significant share of the labor force, with 150,000 such slaves being emancipated during the Huichang Persecution of Buddhism.
 Some temple slaves were criminals, orphans (who were allowed to enter the monastery in adulthood), or previous tenants of land donated to the monasteries.
 However, a majority were laborers left unemployed during consolidations of estates by the monasteries who sold themselves to earn a livelihood.
 Temple slaves were permitted to marry each other, but not free peasants.